-Do Use the Right Resume Structure
+Do Use the Right Resume Format

 When you’re creating your resume, it’s important to remember to choose the right resume structure.
 Depending on your work history and skill set, you can choose a functional resume, chronological resume, or a hybrid that combines the best elements of both.